 In Sofia, like in every other large city or capital, you can expect a lot of people in the public transport as well as in the central areas.
-Most of the people are very friendly and helpful, but have in mind that there are pickpockets, so keep your belongings close to you and don’t leave them unattended.
+Most of the people are very friendly and helpful but have in mind that there are pickpockets, so keep your belongings close to you and don’t leave them unattended.
 Nothing more to worry about.

 Public transport 🚋

-Tickets for the pubic transportation need to be bought beforehand and perforated inside the bus or tram.
+Tickets for the public transportation need to be bought beforehand and perforated inside the bus or tram.
 If you don’t know how to do that, you can always observe what other people are doing or ask them for help.
 (Most of the younger people in Bulgaria speak English.)
 If you have the exact change, you can head to the driver and ask nicely for a “biletche” (ticket).
-Exception is the subway where you can buy your ticket immediately at the entrance of the subway station and then pass the ticket through the available at place bar scanning machines …. and voila.
+The exception is the subway where you can buy your ticket immediately at the entrance of the subway station and then pass the ticket through the available at place bar scanning machines …. and voila.

 Never ever buy a subway ticket for anything more than the forthcoming journey.
 Experience shows that tickets for the metro are valid from the station where they’re bought.
 So you return journey can wait a while till you get to the corresponding station.
 Weird?
 Idiotic?
 YES!
 But it’s also part of the charm.

 Taxis are yellow in color and the usual price varies.
-The tax meter is a law so make sure to check it is on.
+The taxi meter is a law so make sure to check it is on.
 Like anywhere else, do not expect that all taxi drivers speak or understand English.
 Better have you address written somewhere.
-A small tip is expected (not more than 1 lev) and in Sofia they even tend to intentionally return a bit less change by rounding up the sum.
-Please make sure to control the prices before you get on the taxi and before you pay.
+A small tip is expected (not more than 1 lev) and in Sofia, they even tend to intentionally return a bit less change by rounding up the sum.
+Please make sure to control the prices before you get in the taxi and before you pay.
 Most of them would love to take your money if you give it to them (as a foreigner, you are their best customer 😉 ).